From the founder: we came, we saw, we got roped into a participatory role-play for the first time since university!

 From the Founder: Why We Need to Celebrate International Women’s Day

 When I was in my teens, I read a book that changed my life.
-It was called Princess: A True Story of Life Behind the Veil in Saudi Arabia, about a princess born into fantastic wealth, yet with little freedom of her own.
-I remember, as a young woman fortunate enough to have been raised in the UK, feeling shocked that someone so wealthy could be so trapped.
-More than anything, I was haunted by the idea that any girls were not entitled to go to school and receive an education of their own.
+It was called Princess: A True Story of Life Behind the Veil in Saudi Arabia, about a princess born into fantastic wealth yet with little freedom of her own.
+I remember feeling shocked that someone so wealthy could be so trapped.
+More than anything, I was haunted by the idea that any girls were not entitled to go to school.

 The princess in this book, based on a true story, was born in 1928.
 Much has changed in Saudi Arabia since then.
 So too, have I become more aware of the systemic biases in our own country.
 However, it was the knowledge that children could be denied fair access to education that contributed to me becoming the business owner I am today.